MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 ## Inverting a stochastic variant of a Q-learning model

 The VBA toolbox is then used to invert a “dynamical” variant of a (much simpler) [reinforcement learning model]({{ site.baseurl }}/wiki/Reinforcement-learning).
 The only modification to the classical Q-learning model was that the learning rate was allowed to change over time.
 This was done by augmenting the state-space with a third state that played the role of the learning rate for the first two (native) states.
 At this point, we are agnostic about how the learning rate should evolve.
 Thus, its evolution function is set to be the identity mapping.
-When considering stochastic noise, this is equivalent to an AR(1) model (of learning rates).
+Without stochastic noise on the hidden states, this model is exactly identical to the classical Q-learning model (the learning rate does not change over time, and its value is entirely determined by the -unknown- initial conditions).
+However, when considering stochastic noise, the learning rate follows a [random walk](https://en.wikipedia.org/wiki/Random_walk).
+Unpredictable changes in the learning rate can be estimated a posteriori, given the agent's sequence of choices (which was simulated according to a shophisticated hierarchical -volatile- Bayesian learning rule).

 NB: the learning rate's state-noise precision was set hundred time smaller than that of action values.
-This is to ensure that stochastic deviations from deterministic learning dynamics originate from changes in learning rate.
+This is to ensure that stochastic deviations from deterministic learning dynamics originate from changes in learning rate (and not in action values).
+The graphical output of VBA's inversion of this stochastic variant of the Q-learning model is appended below.

-VBA is then used to invert this stochastic variant of the Q-learning model, given the agent's sequence of choices (which was simulated according to a shophisticated hierarchical -volatile- Bayesian learning rule):

 ![]({{ site.baseurl }}/images/wiki/volterra/invQlearning.jpg)

-The VBA inversion has identified some variability in the learning rate (cf. posterior estimate of the third states -in red-, on the top-left graph).
+The VBA inversion has identified some variability in the learning rate (cf. posterior estimate of the third states -in red-, on the middle-left graph).
 A simple classical GLM test allows us to check that this variability correlates with the simulated agent's inferred volatility (F = 79.2, p<10−8):

 ![]({{ site.baseurl }}/images/wiki/volterra/glm_test.jpg)